panglesd/slipshow/README.md

 - [The slips to present slip](https://panglesd.github.io/slipshow/example/slipIntroduction.html)
 - [The slips of my thesis](http://choum.net/panglesd/slides/slides-js/slides.html) (old version of the engine)

+Use the arrows to navigate in the presentation.

 ##  Tutorial, API and Documentation